 1. Open the My Internet Connect App and tap the settings icon.

-2. Under Security, select Change Login Password, then Continue.
+2. Under Security, select Change login password.

 3. Enter your current Login Password found on the modem's barcode sticker or use your custom password, then click Submit.